akquerns/Guttatus_EvolTPCClines/README.md

 # Guttatus_EvolTPCClines
 This project contains the pertinent codes used for the project "The Evolution of Thermal Tolerance and Clines in Native and Invasive Populations of Mimulus guttatus"

-Please follow the folders in numbered order
+Please follow the scripts in numbered order

 Brief overview of raw data: